PatrickJS/PatrickJS-starter/README.md

 angular2-webpack-starter/
  ├──config/                        * our configuration
  |   ├──helpers.js                 * helper functions for our configuration files
- |   ├──spec-bundle.js             * ignore this magic that sets up our angular 2 testing environment
+ |   ├──spec-bundle.js             * ignore this magic that sets up our Angular testing environment
  |   ├──karma.conf.js              * karma config for our unit tests
  |   ├──protractor.conf.js         * protractor config for our end-to-end tests
  │   ├──webpack.dev.js             * our development webpack config